jeremyimmanuel/dissembler-project/master/README.md

 * Both addresses must be an even address
 * Starting address has to be less than the ending address
 * Only capilal hex letters (A - F) and numbers (0 - 9) are accepted

+If the input doesn't follow one of the constraints, the program will give an invalid address exception and re-prompt the user.

 ### Printing >30 Lines of output